 Have an active Intent to File.
 An Intent to File is simply telling the VA that you’re going to file a disability claim, and it establishes your effective date.
 You have up to a year after filing an Intent to File to initiate your disability claim.
-And if that claim is successful, your effective date will revert to when you initiated the Intent to File.
+If that claim is successful, your effective date will revert to when you initiated the Intent to File.

 The next step of the process is collecting your medical evidence.
 If a private medical provider has treated you, the VA does not have access to those records.
-It is your responsibility to send those records into the VA or give the VA access to them.
+It is your responsibility to send those records to the VA or give the VA access to them.
 If you’re treated at the VA medical center for the condition that you’re claiming, the VA will have access to those records, so you do not have to send records from the VA medical center.

 It’s very important when you collect and prepare your evidence that you establish:

 - You have a disability